-The project will include a review of recommendations from previous planning work for METRO, METRO’s current transfer pass fare policy and, most importantly, a comprehensive review of the local jurisdiction funding contribution formula.
+The project included a review of recommendations from previous planning work for METRO, METRO’s current transfer pass fare policy and, most importantly, a comprehensive review of the local jurisdiction funding contribution formula.

-The project will also produce a recommended funding strategy for potential new local jurisdictions funding partners, bringing a regional focus to the plan.
-The strategy will allow METRO to provide clear funding costs to expand transit service to potentially interested areas such as Benton, Bryant, Saline County, Cabot, Lonoke County, Conway and Faulkner County.
-This will allow jurisdictions to better determine whether they have the resources needed to implement transit in their areas.
+The project also produced a recommended funding strategy for potential new local jurisdictions funding partners, bringing a regional focus to the plan.
+The strategy has allowed METRO to provide clear funding costs to expand transit service to potentially interested areas such as Benton, Bryant, Saline County, Cabot, Lonoke County, Conway and Faulkner County.
+This has allowed jurisdictions to better determine whether they have the resources needed to implement transit in their areas.

 R.I.D.E.
 2020 Does NOT Address

 Although these are important aspects of transit service, the R.I.D.E.
-2020 project will not focus on streetcar or paratransit service, safety and security plans, or stop amenities, including shelter and bench placement and other transit amenities.
+2020 project did not focus on streetcar or paratransit service, safety and security plans, or stop amenities, including shelter and bench placement and other transit amenities.
 Once the final R.I.D.E.
-2020 transit network plan is recommended and a new interlocal agreement with a new local funding structure has been created, METRO will engage in a separate annual service enhancements process to implement any related route changes.
+2020 new interlocal agreement and new local funding structure had been created and once a resulting new transit network plan was recommended, METRO planned to engage in a separate annual service enhancements process to implement any related route changes.
+This process has been delayed due to the global COVID-19 pandemic.
 Once the annual service enhancements are implemented, an assessment of existing shelter, bench and other stop amenities will follow.

 The public launch of the project took place the week of Jan.
 20, 2020, with 15 meetings with various stakeholders – riders, the general public/potential riders, METRO staff members, including bus operators, the METRO Board of Directors, members of the R.I.D.E.
 Stakeholder Advisory Committee, elected officials, neighborhood association presidents, major employers and community leaders.

-The METRO Board of Directors and Stakeholder Advisory Committee will discuss the study’s market overview of central Arkansas, possible funding contribution formula changes and transit network design principles in a March visit with the TMD consulting team and METRO staff.
+The METRO Board of Directors and Stakeholder Advisory Committee discussed the study’s market overview of central Arkansas, possible funding contribution formula changes and transit network design principles in a March 2020 visit with the TMD consulting team and METRO staff.

 The TMD consulting team presented a final R.I.D.E.
 2020 transit network plan in July 2020.
 This step concluded the TMD consulting team’s work.